acederberg/captura-text-portfolio-assets/captura-text-assets/pages/ABOUT.rst

 not have the aforementioned limitations.
 Python was easy to learn, get started with, and build basic scripts with.
 Further, I liked that I did not have to use the ``Matlab`` IDE.
-Eventually, I took a course in python at UNM where I gained some more formal knowledge of code and software.
+Eventually, I took a course in python at UNM where I gained some more formal knowledge of 'coding' and software by taking a course in ``python``.
+Ironically the class was to be about ``matlab`` initially (and I was therefore dreading wasting my time) and then switched to ``python``, to my delight.

 I further honed my skills working as a research assistant by building and programming drivers for devices to record experimental data consisting of magnetic (vector) fields as well as plotting and maintaining this data.

 In spring 2020 I decided to leave graduate school after only one semester as it was silly to pay the universities exorbitant fees for online classes.
+I did not have to pay directly for school; however, it was considered to be part of my pay as a researcher.
+I was disillusioned about school and would rather have the money directly at my disposal.
 At this point, I had decided that software was my most marketable skill and that I wanted to go forth and make a living.

 For a while I'd entertained the idea of taking a deep dive into this subject matter as I found it compelling, entertaining, and useful.
 For these reasons